 And with that fact, comes the hard reality — soaring popularity and increasing tourist inflow.
 More and more tourists are travelling to Penang every day.
 The good thing is, however, getting to Penang is easier than you can imagine.
 And if you are travelling from Kuala Lumpur to Penang the options are even more.

-The basis of time it takes to how much it costs, here’s my way of understanding how to travel from Kuala Lumpur to Penang.
+The basis of time it takes and how much it costs, here’s my way of understanding how to best travel from Kuala Lumpur to Penang, or the vice-versa.

 If You Want To Travel Superquick, Pay Not So Much But Miss The Journey — FLY